Back to Main FAQs

 • Can I receive a full refund if I’m not awarded a license?

-• Yes, per 19 CSR 100-1-060(2), a refund will be issued to any applicant not chosen by the lottery that meets the criteria for a microbusiness license and has no pending or future legal actions related to the denial of the application.
-Requests for a refund will be accepted beginning thirty-one (31) days after the date of the denial, but no later than six (6) months after the date of the denial.
+• Yes.
+Per 19 CSR 100-1.060(2)(B) the application fee will be refunded if the Department determines the microbusiness facility applicant met the criteria to apply for a microbusiness facility license and the applicant has no pending or future legal actions related to the denial of the application.
+Refunds must be requested by the designated contact by submitting the Microbusiness Application Request form.
+Refund request periods will begin thirty-one (31) days after the date of the denial but no later than six (6) months after the date of the denial.
+The Department will post the refund request form on the Fee Schedule page during the refund request period.